Medical Condition: Diabetes

 Additional Support Groups

-In addition to national diabetes support groups, most local hospitals will offer a variety of classes and support group sessions for all sufferers of diabetes.
+In addition to national support groups, most local hospitals will offer a variety of classes and support group sessions for all sufferers of the disease.
 If a local hospital or medical center does not field support groups, a medical professional based at the location should be able to direct you to a prominent local support group.

 Additionally, there are several social media specific groups that offer a ranging degree of support for their members.

-With diabetes being one of the most prevalent diseases in the world, several organizations and governments have joined forces to create major holidays and events that raise awareness of diabetes.
+With it being one of the most prevalent diseases in the world, several organizations and governments have joined forces to create major holidays and events that raise awareness of the disease.

 World Diabetes Day*